Aayushbijalwan16/Text-To-Voice-Convertor/README.md

-# 🔐 Text-to-Speech Converter
+# 🔐 Text-to-Voice Converter

-Transform written text into natural-sounding speech with just one click!
+Transform written text into natural-sounding voice with just one click!
 Whether you're building accessibility features, voiceovers, or just experimenting—this tool is perfect for you.

 ---